-We will accept June LSAT-Flex scores for consideration of admission into the three-year full-time program or four-year part-time programs.
-However, because scores from the June LSAT-Flex will be released after the start of the two-year accelerated program (SCALE), we cannot use June LSAT-Flex scores as consideration for that program.
+Please note that we will accept July LSAT-Flex scores for consideration of admission into the three-year full-time program or four-year part-time programs depending on the timing of when those scores are released by LSAC.
+However, because scores from the June and July LSAT-Flex will be released after the start of the two-year accelerated program (SCALE), we cannot use those LSAT-Flex scores as consideration for that program.

 Here you will find information on the actual process of applying to Southwestern Law School, including deadlines.
 You will also see a chart showing your prospects for admission and other consumer information from the American Bar Association.
 You can check on the status of your application or get to the Registration and Academic Records page from here.